MicrosoftDocs/SupportArticles-docs/support/sql/tools/sqliosim-utility-simulate-activity-disk-subsystem.md

 ## Introduction

 This article describes the SQLIOSim tool.
-You can use SQLIOSim to perform reliability and integrity tests on disk subsystems that may be utilized by SQL Server.
+You can use SQLIOSim to perform reliability and integrity tests on disk subsystems that SQL Server utilizes.
 These SQLIOSim tests simulate read, write, checkpoint, backup, sort, and read-ahead activities that Microsoft SQL Server does.
+The SQLIOSim utility performs this simulation independent of the SQL Server engine.
+For more information about SQL Server I/O patterns, see [SQL Server I/O Basics, Chapter 2](/previous-versions/sql/sql-server-2005/administrator/cc917726(v=technet.10)).

-The primary goal of the tests is to ensure reliability of the underlying I/O subsystem before your SQL Server starts using it.
+The primary goal of the I/O simulation tests is to ensure reliability of the underlying I/O subsystem before your SQL Server starts using it.
 SQLIOSim doesn't interact with SQL Server and doesn't even require SQL Server to be running.
 In fact in most cases, you would use SQLIOSim when SQL Server isn't running to avoid competition for I/O throughput.
 Be very careful not to point to or use the actual SQL Server database files in your SQLIOSim test because you can overwrite them.

-If you must do performance benchmark tests and would like to determine the I/O capacity of the storage system, you should use the [Diskspd](https://www.microsoft.com/?ref=aka) tool instead.

-In the past, SQLIOSim was shipped as a separate download package.
-Starting with SQL Server 2008, SQLIOSim is included with the SQL Server product installation.
-When you install SQL Server, you can find the SQLIOSim tool in the `\Binn` folder of your SQL Server installation.
-It's recommended that you use this updated versions of the tool to simulate the IO activity on the disk subsystem.

-The SQLIOSim utility replaces the SQLIOStress utility.
-The SQLIOStress utility was formerly known as the SQL70IOStress utility.

-## Overview

-The SQLIOSim utility simulates the I/O patterns of Microsoft SQL Server.

-For more information about SQL Server I/O patterns, see [SQL Server I/O Basics, Chapter 2](/previous-versions/sql/sql-server-2005/administrator/cc917726(v=technet.10)).

 To help maintain appropriate data integrity, we recommend that you perform stress tests of your I/O subsystem before you deploy SQL Server on new hardware.
 The SQLIOSim utility simulates the read patterns, the write patterns, and the problem identification techniques of SQL Server.
 To perform these tasks, the SQLIOSim utility simulates the user activity and the system activity of a SQL Server system.
-The SQLIOSim utility performs this simulation independent of the SQL Server engine.

 The SQLIOSim utility doesn't guarantee or warrant data security or integrity.
 The utility was designed to provide baseline testing of a system environment.
 The SQLIOSim utility may expose potential data integrity issues.

 For more information about logging and data storage, see [Description of logging and data storage algorithms that extend data reliability in SQL Server](https://support.microsoft.com/help/230785).

+If you must do performance benchmark tests and would like to determine the I/O capacity of the storage system, you should use the [Diskspd](https://www.microsoft.com/?ref=aka) tool instead.

+The SQLIOSim utility replaces the SQLIOStress utility.
+The SQLIOStress utility was formerly known as the SQL70IOStress utility.

+## SQLIOSim location

+In the past, SQLIOSim was shipped as a separate download package.
+Starting with SQL Server 2008, SQLIOSim is included with the SQL Server product installation.
+When you install SQL Server, you can find the SQLIOSim tool in the `\Binn` folder of your SQL Server installation.
+It's recommended that you use this updated versions of the tool to simulate the IO activity on the disk subsystem.

+There are 3 files that are part of the SQLIOSim package.
+Two of them are optional depending on which version you use the GUI one or the command line one.
 The \Binn folder contains two executable files, SQLIOSim.com and SQLIOSim.exe.
 Both executable files provide identical simulation capabilities.

 - **SQLIOSim.com** is a command-line tool.
 You can configure it to run without user interaction.
 To do this configuration, you can use command-line parameters, a configuration file, or a combination of both of these methods.
 - **SQLIOSim.exe** is a graphical (GUI) application that accepts no command-line parameters.
 However, SQLIOSim.exe does load default configuration data from configuration files.
+- You can also use configuration files to help automate the I/O simulation with SQLIOSim.
+For more information see the [SQLIOSim configuration file](#sqliosim-configuration-file) section

+### Use SQLIOSim on a machine with no SQL Server

+It is recommended that you use SQLIOSim for an extended test on a machine before you start using or even before you install SQL Server.
+This may help test the I/O subsystem where you plan to place data and log files in the future and ensure the I/O subsystem's reliability.
+To accomplish this task, you may consider copying the three SQLIOSim files from a machine where SQL Server is installed and run the tests prior to a SQL Server installation.
+Copy **SQLIOSim.com**, **SQLIOSim.exe** and optionally one or more of the configuration files if you plan to use pre-configured settings.
+Then run the test simulation on that machine.

 ## How to use SQLIOSim